 Then, to activate the fermentation, two methods are possible:

-The first is to continue watering the bale of straw for a week, adding nitrogen fertilizer, fertilizer rates decreasing gradually.
+The first is to continue watering the bale for a week, adding nitrogen fertilizer, fertilizer rates decreasing gradually.
 The last day, content yourself with a simple watering.

 The second involves asking the bale of straw on a plastic sheet, which must be large enough to cover the whole boot.
 After the first three days of watering, do a good nitrogen fertilizer, cover the straw with a thin layer of compost and lock the boot in the plastic tarp.